UNC Charlotte shooting victims identified, as suspect seen smirking while in custody

 UNCC Chancellor Phillip Dubois told WBT Radio the two students who were killed were 19-year-old Ellis Parlier, of Midland, and 21-year-old Riley Howell, of Waynesville.

-The four injured students were identified as Drew Pescaro, 19, of Apex, N.C., Sean Dehart, 20, of Apex, N.C., Rami Alramatin, 20, of Saudi Arabia, and Emily Haupt, 23, of Charlotte, Dubois told WBT.
+The four injured students were identified as Drew Pescaro, 19, of Apex, N.C., Sean Dehart, 20, of Apex, N.C., Rami Alramadhan, 20, of Saudi Arabia, and Emily Houpt, 23, of Charlotte, Dubois told WBT.

 Three of the four injured students were undergoing surgery at a hospital, while one has been released.